DanielaCe18/FAT32/README.md

 ## 📖Project Overview

-My_OS is a custom operating system featuring a lightweight and efficient FAT32 filesystem implemented in Rust.
-The FAT32 implementation supports basic file operations, memory allocation, and system calls.
+My_OS is a custom operating system featuring a lightweight and efficient FAT32 filesystem implemented in Rust in a no std environment.

 ## 📂 Project Structure

-The project follows a modular design for clarity and maintainability:
+The project follows a modular design for clarity :
 ```
 my_os/
 ├─ src/